milvus-io/pymilvus/README.md

 > Note: In production, it is recommended to create indexes before inserting vectors into the collection.
 Index is automatically built when vectors are being imported.
-However, you need to create the same index again after the vector insertion process is completed because some data files may not meet the `index_file_size` and index will not be automatically built for these data files.
+However, you need to create the same index again after the vector insertion process is completed because some data files may not meet the `segment_row_limit` and index will not be automatically built for these data files.

 1. Create an index of `IVF_FLAT` with `nlist = 100` for the collection.